 To an outsider, Bhutan may seem to be mono-ethnic.
 You will find most people wearing the same traditional dress and to an outsider, they may seem to originate from the same stock.
 But dig deeper and you will find there are four main ethnic groups that constitute Bhutan's population :

-The Ngalop – These are people of Tibetan origin who live mostly in the Northern and Western part of Bhutan.
+The Ngalop – These are people of Tibetan origin who live mostly in the Northern and Western parts of Bhutan.
 Ngalop people are also referred to as “Bhote”.
-The Ngalops constitutes less than 20% of the population of Bhutan but they dominate the political and social life here.
+The Ngalops constitute less than 20% of the population of Bhutan but they dominate the political and social life here.
 “Dzongkha” the language of the Ngalop people is also the official language of Bhutan.
 The official dress of the country known as “Driglam Namzha” also belongs to the Ngalop.
 The King of Bhutan is also a Ngalop.

 The Sharchops – These people have a very different origin.
 They migrated to Bhutan from the east.
 They are considered to be the largest ethnic group representing about 30% of the population.
 The Sharchops have mostly assimilated with the Ngalop culture today.
 Most Sharchops speak Tshangla, though there are other languages spoken by them also.
 Sharchops are closely connected with the Monpa who are a major tribe in Western Arunachal Pradesh and across the border in China.